VenusY/frontend-mentor-article-preview-component/README.md

 - Mobile-first workflow

 The card was centered on the page using flexbox by setting the height of the <main> tag to 100vh, then setting both justify-content and align-items to 'center'.
 The layout of the card on desktop was also created using flexbox, as was the author section at the bottom of the text section.

+This was my second time using SCSS to complete a project on Frontend Mentor.
+This time, I used SCSS functions to make converting pixels to rems much easier and faster.
+Instead of have to do it manually each time, I made a function that took the pixel value in as a parameter, then divided this value by 16 to convert it to rems.
+Finally, the function would return the value with 'rem' added to it, which meant I didn't have to type 'rem' each time I wanted to use this on a property.

 ## What I learned